Save up to 25% on affordable car insurance in Guelph when you shop with Surex

 - Riverside Park

 It depends.
-If you declined to add Collision coverage to your auto insurance policy, you would not be covered for hit and run damage, and you would need to pay for the repairs out-of-pocket.
-On the other hand, if you do have Collision coverage, you will covered for hit and run damage, even if you are unable to identify the culprit.
+If you declined to add Collision coverage to your auto insurance coverage in Guelph, you would not be covered for hit and run damage, and you would need to pay for the repairs out-of-pocket.
+On the other hand, if you do have Collision coverage, you will be covered for hit and run damage, even if you are unable to identify the culprit.
 However, in order to collect an insurance payout for a hit and run incident, you will be responsible for paying the deductible.